 Dr. Russill studies how media shape our sense of environmental crisis – and how new kinds of environmental crisis are given technological, cultural, and political expression.
-His initial research documented how the tipping point paradigm of environmental crisis was introduced in concert with media for recording, modeling and visualizing the atmosphere, and he writes on hurricanes, ozone holes, climate change and the Anthropocene from this perspective.
-His current work explores how “the planetary” has emerged as an object of scientific inquiry, software design, visualization, political regulation and cultural interpretation, and how “the planetary” challenges the ecological, geographical and political frameworks that mediate our relationship to environmental crisis.
+His current work explores how “the planetary” has emerged as an object of scientific inquiry, software design, visualization, political regulation and cultural interpretation, and how “the planetary” challenges the ecological, geographical and political frameworks that usually mediate our relationship to environmental crisis.
 He has also collaborated with open hardware and applied sustainability expert, Dr. Joshua Pearce.

-You can find a recent interview with John Durham Peters on the Anthropocene, the planetary, and the digital here: http://www.cjc-online.ca/index.php/journal/article/view/3276
+You can find an interview with John Durham Peters on the Anthropocene, the planetary, and the digital here: http://www.cjc-online.ca/index.php/journal/article/view/3276

 Here is a rambunctious discussion of the planet as a medium held during the Media/Epistemology/Power symposium in North Carolina with media theorist, Kate Maddalena: http://ijoc.org/index.php/ijoc/article/view/4648/1701

 A podcast with CBC journalist and Carleton alumni, Sherry Aske, as we sort through earth monitoring media after Hurricanes Harvey and Irma: https://carleton.ca/sjc/2017/episode-3-change-forecast/

 Wall, J. T. and Russill, C. 2018.
 Climate Change is an Ornery Beast: Visual Culture, Denial, and Fort McMurray.
 In P. McCurdy (ed.), The Beast: Making a Living on a Dying Planet.
 University of North Dakota Press.
 Pp. 25-38.